 - Local buses: There are various local buses in Aswan.
 The difficulty is knowing where they’re going.
 If you want to try this option, stick out a hand to stop the bus and say your destination.
 The driver will then tell you whether he’s going there or not.
 It’s generally best to check the price as well.
 This can be tricky depending on how much English the driver speaks, but I always managed with a bit of sign language.

 - Boats: For hopping back and forth across the Nile, ferries are the best and most economical option.
 Someone will usually be happy to hire out their boat to you if you’re not near a ferry stop, but be careful to negotiate the price before boarding.

 There are several options for reaching Aswan, as follow:

-- 2nd class – these can be very cheap, as in less than $10 for an overnight journey (the exact price depends on the train).
+- 2nd class seat – around $30 for an overnight journey (the exact price depends on the train).
 The seats are large and reasonably comfortable and the carriages generally have AC.

 - 1st class seat – these seats may be slightly more comfortable than the 2nd class ones, but I really didn’t notice much difference.
-Prices are slightly higher.
+Prices are around $50 for an overnight journey.